Cẩm Phả Stadium

-Cẩm Phả Stadium (Sân vận động Cẩm Phả) is a multi-use stadium located in Cẩm Phả, Quảng Ninh Province, Vietnam.
+Cẩm Phả Stadium (Sân vận động Cẩm Phả) is a multi-use stadium located in Vo Huy Tam Street, Cẩm Phả Ward, Quảng Ninh City, Vietnam.
 The stadium has a capacity of 20,000 seats and mostly used for football matches.
 It is the best quality stadium in Quảng Ninh Province and was the home stadium of Than Quảng Ninh before the club dissolved in August 2021.

 History

 The stadium was renovated and upgraded in 2010 which cost 37 billion Vietnamese Dong (around 1.7 million US Dollar).
 This include renovating and upgrading the A, B, C, D stands, the press and TV broadcast room at B stand.
 The stadium was also installed with new lighting system that meet national standard, electronic score board, outdoor track, and other improvements on the stadium campus and parking lot.